AptoPayments/apto-sdk-android/README.md

 }
 ```

-### Physical card activation
+### Activate a Physical Card

-Physical cards need to be activated by providing an activation code that is sent to the cardholder.
-In order to activate the physical card, you can use this SDK method:
+Physical cards need to be activated using the provided activation code sent to the cardholder.

+To activate the physical card, use the `AptoPlatform.activatePhysicalCard` method:

 ```kotlin
 AptoPlatform.activatePhysicalCard(cardId, code) {